wagerfield/danbo/README.md

 One of the most heart-warming stories I have heard so far is that of Danbo.
-Danbo (short for Danboru, the Japanese word for corrugated cardboard) is a cardboard robot built by a young girl longing for a companion – brought to life by her belief in his existance alone.
-Though the premise of the story is a reasonably common one—recently depicted in the film [Ted][ted]—I personally love the idea that Danbo is the sole creation of one girl; naive to the seemingly rigid constraints of the universe.
+Danbo (short for Danboru, the Japanese word for corrugated cardboard) is a cardboard robot built by a young girl longing for a companion and brought to life by her belief in his existance alone.
+Though the premise of the story is a reasonably common one; recently depicted in the film [Ted][ted], I personally love the idea that Danbo is the sole creation of one girl; naive to the seemingly rigid constraints of the universe.

 ![Danbo][yotsuba]